Upgrading Our Infrastructure: Pavement Management Program

 Prioritizing Resurfacing

 To prioritize which roadways will receive resurfacing first, a pavement management system is used to help determine roads with the greatest deficiencies.
 This system uses inspection data and a pavement condition rating describing a pavement's condition.
 The system recommends which roadways should be resurfaced first based on the available budget.
 Engineering staff uses this recommendation and reviews deficient areas in the field.
 Field inspections also provide staff the ability to review any curb and gutter and minor drainage that needs to be repaired as part of the resurfacing project.
-Seven locations were identified and became part of the 2024 Pavement Management Program.
+Ten locations were identified and became part of the 2025 Pavement Management Program.

 The Project